 It's normal to be nervous

-Remember everybody is finding their feet, however cool and confident they may appear.
+Remember this is new for everyone, regardless of how cool and confident some may appear.

-different nationalities, but the one thing everyone has in common is
+nationalities, but the one thing everyone has in common is that they are

 Meet new people

-but not had the chance, university is a great opportunity.
+university is a great opportunity.
+There are many different clubs and societies for you to explore.
 Do not worry if you are not always at ease socially, or if you say or do something you later regret.
 Learn whatever lesson is there for you, then forget about it and move on.

 Do not bottle up problems